 JRC does not reject or expel students due to the severity of their behavior problems.
 Students who have failed or made minimal progress in their previous programs often succeed for the first time at JRC due to JRC’s highly structured behavior modification education and treatment program.

 Serves Students with Varied Diagnoses and Cognitive Levels

 JRC offers a highly individualized treatment program that is able to serve students with a wide variety of behavior problems, including both students who function at normal cognitive levels and those with developmental delays.
 Each level has its own classrooms, residences, and activities.

-A student who is eligible for admission can be admitted immediately.
-JRC will open up a space for those who are ready to be admitted.
+JRC will do everything it can do to open up a space for those who are ready to be admitted.

 Advocacy Assistance to Gain Admission

 JRC provides guidance and advocacy assistance to parents wishing to gain admission for their children.
 In appropriate cases this can include assistance with educational appeals.

 JRC is licensed and approved to serve individuals ages 5 through adult.
 Although most of JRC’s students are children and teenagers, JRC also has an active adult services program, with its own classrooms, work activities centers, and residences.